letiendat198/MusicManager/README.md

 - ~~Show tracks separated by playlist~~ (And sorted by A-Z)
 - ~~Batch get url skip songs that already have url~~
 - ~~Store mp3 path info of songs~~
-- Validate downloaded info (Investigate missing downloads too)
+- ~~Validate downloaded info~~ (When hit Refresh) (Investigate missing downloads too - Probably overlapping song names)
-- ~~Auto change mp3 metadata with supplied info~~ (When click "Save" or do Batch write metadata)
+- ~~Auto change mp3 metadata with supplied info~~ (When download, click "Save" or do Batch write metadata.
+Batch download not gonna write metadata.
+Write batch metadata manually)
 - ~~Limit QThreadpool to something more reasonable so that Chrome webdriver not gonna murder someone machine~~ (Make a setting menu to set this too.
 Also 6 threads seems resonable)
+- ~~Show album image~~ ~~(Rework showing logic: Prioritize embeded image)~~
-- Show album image
+- ~~Allow user to add album image~~
+- ~~Delete button should delete downloaded track~~

+Seems ready for release!
+More features will be added later when I feel like it :D
 - Do import json
 - Get track num?
 - Add a settings menu